RMIT-Hive-Rocketry/GCS/frontend/frontend.md

 **Three.js v0.175.0 is used to render the 3D model of the rocket.**

 Included with this is the **GLTFLoader.js** loader, which lets us load .gltf and .glb model files.

-## Old GUI

-The old interface has been included as developer reference, including the CSS.
-These files shouldn't be used for our frontend, but they're a good starting point for understanding what might be expected in our interface.

-The following files are part of the old GUI:
-- /oldgui.html
-- /css/bootstrap.css
-- /css/oldgui.css